hasinhayder/hydra/README.md

 ### Add a Function

-We are going to add a simple function that will greet the authenticated user.
+We will add a simple function that will greet the authenticated user.
 Since this will be protected using Sanctum middleware, only a request with a valid bearer token will be able to access this endpoint.
 You don't need to worry about anything else.

 Open this file `app/Http/Controlers/MessageController.php` and add the following code